magbak/otit_swt/README.md

     } .
     """

+#Define a data frame to instantiate:
 df = pl.DataFrame({"Key": ["A", "B"],
                    "MyValue": [1, 2]})

+#Create a mapping object
 mapping = Mapping([doc])

+#Expand the template using the data in the dataframe
 mapping.expand("http://example.net/ns#ExampleTemplate", df)

+#Export to rdflib-triples
 triples = mapping.to_triples()
 print(triples)
 ```